-The Psychedelic Society, along with other organisations and individuals listed below, are calling on the UK government to reschedule psilocybin, a compound that has been called a ‘breakthrough’ treatment for mental health.
+The Psychedelic Society, along with other organisations and individuals listed below, are calling on the UK government to reschedule psilocybin, a natural compound found in hundreds of species of mushroom that has been called a ‘breakthrough’ treatment for mental health.

 Psilocybin is currently a Schedule 1 substance.
 Schedule 1 substances are not authorised for medical use and can only be supplied, possessed or administered in exceptional circumstances under a special Home Office licence.
 This means psilocybin cannot be prescribed by doctors, and that conducting research with it is extremely time-consuming and expensive.

 By rescheduling psilocybin from Schedule 1 to Schedule 2 or below, research would become faster and cheaper, and doctors would be able to start prescribing the substance when they see fit.

 To the UK Ministers for Drug Policy and Mental Health,